This post contains affiliate links for your convenience. View our full disclosure policy here.

-This Father’s Day baseball handprint craft is easy & quick.
-It can be done in just a few minutes, freeing kids up to make the perfect card or help prepare a special Father’s Day breakfast!
-Handprint crafts are always a hit and these handprint baseballs are such a sweet gift for any parent or baseball aficionado.
+This Father’s Day Baseball Handprint Craft is easy and quick.
+It can be done in just a few minutes, freeing kids up to make the perfect card or help prepare a special Father’s Day breakfast.
+Handprint crafts are always a hit and these handprint baseballs are a sweet gift for any parent or baseball fan!

-I always have such a hard time coming up with presents for men, and Father’s Day is no exception!
+I always have a hard time coming up with presents for dads, and Father’s Day is no exception!
 I want to do crafts with the kids that will appeal to the majority of dads while also being appropriate to give to single moms or other male relatives.

-This baseball handprint craft would be the perfect accompaniment to a handmade card!
+This baseball handprint craft is simple, fun, and makes the perfect accompaniment to a handmade card!

 - Ink pad